-We want College and University Presidents and Boards (as well as Religious and Pension funds) to immediately freeze any new investment in fossil fuel companies, and divest from direct ownership and any commingled funds that include fossil fuel public equities and corporate bonds within 5 years.
+We want institutional leaders to immediately freeze any new investment in fossil fuel companies, and divest from direct ownership and any commingled funds that include fossil fuel public equities and corporate bonds within 5 years.

-200 publicly-traded companies hold the vast majority of the world’s proven coal, oil and gas reserves.
+200 publicly-traded companies hold the vast majority of listed coal, oil and gas reserves.
 Those are the companies we’re asking our institutions to divest from.
 Our demands to these companies are simple, because they reflect the stark truth of climate science:

 - They need immediately to stop exploring for new hydrocarbons.

 - They need to stop lobbying in Washington and state capitols across the country to preserve their special breaks.

 - Most importantly, they need to pledge to keep 80% of their current reserves underground forever.

 Stopping fossil fuel infrastructure projects are important.
 Coal plants cause asthma and dump mercury into the air and water; fracking fluid can leak into groundwater and make people sick; pipelines can leak, and so on.
 We can and should stand with people on the front lines of these fights to stop projects like the Keystone XL pipeline, that would destroy communities and the planet, and contribute to climate change.